suntinen/ChargingTracker/README.md

 ## Features

-- **View Charging History:** You can review your electric car's previous charging sessions, including dates, energy consumption, and costs.
+- **Maintain and review Charging History:** You can maintain and review your electric car's  charging sessions, including dates, energy consumption, and costs.

 ## Installation